 - Corporate VC and strategic investment has become a mainstay, especially from OEMs, utilities, battery majors, and energy giants looking to secure the future of mobility.

+An example, suppose Startup X targeted Powerhouse Ventures via a founder referral, securing a meeting by aligning their pitch to the fund’s interest in smart charging.
 For more about these shifts, see Global VC Funding Trends in EV, Battery & Mobility Startups.

-How to Identify the Right EV Investors
+How to Find EV Mobility Investors

 1. Targeting EV Angels & Syndicates